-There are many good reasons to compile a comprehensive list of your assets and debts, including account numbers and contact information, as well as names and contact information for your important advisers.
+Compile a comprehensive list of your assets and debts, including account numbers and contact information, as well as names and contact information for your important advisers.
 Keep the summary in a secure, central location – along with original copies of important documents – and provide a copy of the summary for the executor of your will.
+This list could be a piece of paper or also a digital file kept in a secure location.

 An estate plan allows you to control what would happen to your property and assets if you or your spouse passed away today.
 It also puts a documented plan in place so that if you became incapacitated, your family could carry on your affairs without having to go through court.
 This includes a strategy for providing income if you were to become disabled and covering potential expenses for care giving that may be needed at some point.

 A primary goal for many estate plans is to protect and provide for loved ones and their future needs.
-Your estate plan should include provisions for any children, including naming a guardian for children under age 18 and providing for those from a previous marriage that might not be specifically addressed by leaving assets to a current spouse.
+Your estate plan should include provisions for any children, including naming a guardian for children under age 18 and providing for those from a previous marriage — if you remarry, your assets may not automatically pass to them.
 It also would specifically address the care and income of children or relatives with special needs that must be planned carefully to avoid jeopardizing eligibility for government benefits.

 A key component of estate planning involves protecting your assets for heirs and your charitable legacy by minimizing expenses, and covering estate taxes while still meeting your goals.
 If necessary, your estate plan would include specific strategies for transferring or disposing of unique assets like a family-owned business, real estate or investment property, or stock in a closely held business.
 Many people use permanent life insurance and trusts to protect assets while ensuring future goals can be met.